jscoq/jscoq/etc/notes/announce-0.11.md

 we are happy to announce the release of jsCoq 0.11.0, based on Coq 8.11.

-Since jsCoq 0.9, the 0.11 version does include numerous improvements and fine tuning, as well as all the changes from upstream Coq.
+Since jsCoq 0.9, the 0.11 version does include numerous improvements and fine tunings, as well as all the changes from upstream Coq.

 Highlights since 0.9 are: